xmartlabs/XmartRecyclerView/README.md

 ### Empty View Support
 One of the not-so-minor problems when working with RecyclerViews is what to do when the list is simply *blank*.
 We thought of that, so we offer what we like to call **Empty View Support**.
 Just decide an appropiate layout that suits your needs, and set it as the empty view.
-We will handle the rest (yes, even if an item is removed and the list suddenly becomes empty, or if the list was empty but it now has an item, we will make that happen too).
+XmartRecyclerView will handle the rest (yes, even if an item is removed and the list suddenly becomes empty, or if the list was empty but it now has an item, we will make that happen too).

 ## Getting involved